Jules LeBlanc

 LeBlanc was on the YouTube Red series We Are Savvy before going on to work with the Brat network, starring as Rhyme McAdams in Chicken Girls and its spinoff films and the titular character of A Girl Named Jo.
 On television, she played Lex in the Nickelodeon buddy comedy series Side Hustle.

 Early life

+Julianna Grace LeBlanc was born on December 5, 2004, in Augusta, Georgia, to Katelyn "Katie" and Billy LeBlanc, she grew up in Severna Park, Maryland.

-She has two siblings: a younger sister Hayley, who is also an actress, and an older brother Caleb, who died in 2015 from a heart condition, hypertrophic cardiomyopathy, at the age of 13.
+She has two siblings: a younger sister Hayley, who is also an actress, and an older brother Caleb, who died in 2015 from a heart condition called hypertrophic cardiomyopathy, at the age of 13.
 LeBlanc started taking gymnastics classes when she was two years old, and her family started posting videos of her online when she was three.
 She trained as a gymnast until August 2017.

-The LeBlancs previously lived in Severna Park, Maryland but then moved to Los Angeles, California so that LeBlanc would be able to start her acting and music careers.
+The LeBlancs previously lived in Severna Park, Maryland, but moved to Los Angeles, California to better pursue an acting and music career.

 Career

 LeBlanc was originally known for her gymnastic videos.
 Her gymnastic meets and tutorials started being published in 2008 on her YouTube channel, formerly known as Acroanna, when she was 3 years old.
 The channel's name was changed in 2017, and now features music videos of Jules LeBlanc.

 LeBlanc is one of the stars of a daily vlog on the YouTube channel "Bratayley" (7.3M+ subscribers).
 The vlog, which was initially just for relatives and started being filmed when LeBlanc was six, follows the lives of the LeBlanc family; no further videos have been posted since November 2019.
 The stars include parents Billy and Katie with their two daughters Jules and Hayley and son Caleb.
 The name "Bratayley" was initially a nickname for Hayley, combining the word "brat" and the name "Hayley."

 LeBlanc had begun to receive attention for her content on her TikTok handle @julesleblanc.
 In April 2018, she won the Shorty Award for "Muser of the Year".

 LeBlanc and Hayden Summerall collaborated on a YouTube cover of "Little Do You Know" by Alex & Sierra, which went viral.
 LeBlanc appeared at position 48 on the Emerging Artists Billboard Chart.
 LeBlanc and Summerall were cast as leads in Chicken Girls despite having no acting experience prior to starring in the series.
 In August 2017, Brat released the series on YouTube.
 The series features LeBlanc and Summerall's relationship, and focuses on the daily lives of a group of friends and dancers at the faux high school, "Attaway High".
 The show's debut episode has received over 10 million YouTube views, and as of May 2018, the second season had between 2 million and 4.5 million views per episode.